Tangerine-Community/Tangerine/docs/developer/testing-conflicts.md

 # Testing Conflicts

-## Scenario: 2 Tablets working on the same case
+## Category of Scenarios: Two tablets modifying the same Case

-### DiffType: EventForm data conflict 4 - Tablet 1 opens but doesn't complete Event Form, Tablet 2 opens and completes Event Form
+### DiffType: EventForm - Tablet 1 opens but doesn't complete Event Form, Tablet 2 opens and completes Event Form
 Steps:
 - Create a new case with pwa1.
 Fill out "Registration for Role 1" - enter '0' for "How many participant of type Role 2 would you like to enroll in this case?", submit.
 Sync
 - In PWA2, sync.
 Enter the case you just synced.
 Create a New Event of type "An Event with an event form you can delete" and complete the form in "An Event with an Event Form you can delete."
 Sync.